techisteps/jaiLFS/06_BuildLFS.md

 make prefix=/usr

-# Use below statement insteed of what is given in book
+# Use below statement instead of what is given in book
 ## CHECK ##
 # make check
 ( make check 2>&1 | tee make_check.log && exit $PIPESTATUS )